Professional careers in nursing: A longitudinal study

 This study aims to close this gap by surveying a cohort of Swiss nurses having entered the profession six years ago.
 The objective of the study is therefore to learn more about the professional careers, specifically about factors influencing the careers in nursing or the decision to leave the profession.

 One cohort of graduates of a study programs in nursing either at a University of Applied Science or at a Colleague of Professional Education and Training will be surveyed six years after graduation.
 These same graduates have already been surveyed in a first study with two waves of a survey at the end of their studies and one year after graduation and will now be contacted for a third online-survey.
-Further analyses will then be conducted in an integrated dataset with additional data of a study with health assistants FaGe (ASSC, OSS) conducted by the Swiss Federal Institute for Vocational Education and Training SFIVET.
+Further analyses will then be conducted in an integrated dataset with additional data of a study with health assistants FaGe (ASSC, OSS) conducted by the Swiss Federal University for Vocational Education and Training SFUVET.

 Schaffert, René; Bänziger, Andreas,

 Early professional careers in nursing in Switzerland : results from a longitudinal study after career start.

 2nd International CNHW Conference – «Effective measures to keep our treasures – How to care for health professionals», online, 29-30 April 2021.

 Es ist Zeit, Pflegefachpersonen im Beruf zu halten.